 Here is a diagram that I made in EQ7 after I had made the pillow so you can see how I arrange the blocks.

-This is a 18 x 18 inch pillow and for the back I just used the black print and did a lapped opening.
+This is an 18 x 18-inch pillow and for the back, I just used the black print and did a lapped opening.